Have Questions?

 626-858-9500

-Tavarua Medical Rehabilitation Service is 2.4 miles from Glendora, CA
+Tavarua Medical Rehabilitation Service is 2.4 miles from Glendora, California

 Tavarua Medical Rehabilitation Service believes in individualized care to make sure that their patients achieve the best possible results.
 The substance abuse treatment facility also specializes in other treatments like veterans, clients with HIV/AIDS, persons with post-traumatic stress disorder, programs for the hearing impaired, housing services, child care for clients children - among many others.
 All these services are also provided by Tavarua Medical Rehabilitation Service in different settings like inpatient drug addiction treatment, long term drug and alcohol rehab programs, inpatient detoxification centers, short term rehabs, outpatient substance abuse counseling, as well as others.